autisticvegan/practice/my-website/docs/System design/Things/Databases/Choosing a database.md

 ### Dynamodb
 - DynamoDB is optimized for high read loads, and may not perform well for high write loads.
 If your application requires a large number of writes per second, you may want to consider a database optimized for write-intensive workloads, such as Cassandra.

+### Vertica
+- huhu

+### DoltDB / Dolt (formerly Liquidata)
+- worse performance than most sql impls, but more developer friendly because its like git.
+Useful for configuration usecases which have outgrown YAML.

 ### CAP🧢
 `Consistency
     Every read receives the most recent write or an error.